18mukeshram/skillbridge/docs/PROJECT_DOCUMENTATION.md

 📘 SkillBridge – Full Project Documentation
-Project Title

-SkillBridge – Personalized Learning Roadmap Platform

 1. Project Overview

-SkillBridge is a full-stack web application designed to help learners follow a structured and personalized roadmap to become Frontend, Backend, or Full-Stack developers.
+SkillBridge is a full-stack web application that helps learners follow a structured and personalized roadmap to become a Frontend, Backend, or Full-Stack developer.

-The main idea behind SkillBridge is to remove confusion for beginners by providing a clear learning path, progress tracking, and note-taking functionality in one place.

-Instead of randomly watching tutorials, users can follow step-by-step roadmaps and track their progress realistically.

-2. Why I Built This Project

-As a learner myself, I noticed that most beginners struggle not because of lack of resources, but because they don’t know what to learn next and how to measure progress.

-I built SkillBridge to:

-Practice real-world full-stack development

-Understand how frontend and backend communicate

-Learn authentication and database persistence
+The platform provides:

+Clear learning roadmaps

+Progress tracking

+Step-level detailed explanations

+Personal note-taking

+Persistent user data across sessions

-Build something closer to a real product, not just a demo
+The project is designed to simulate a real-world learning product, not just a demo application.

+2. Motivation & Problem Statement

+Many beginners struggle with:

+Choosing what to learn next

+Following random tutorials without structure

+Tracking real progress

+Retaining notes and learning context

+SkillBridge solves this by providing:

+A predefined learning path

+Visual progress indicators

+Persistent notes tied to each learning step

-This project helped me move from tutorial-based learning to real engineering.
+This project also served as my transition from frontend-only projects to a complete full-stack system.

-3. Tech Stack Used
+3. Tech Stack
    Frontend

 React (Vite)

 Tailwind CSS

+React Router

 JavaScript (ES6+)

-React Router

 Backend